Skip to content

 JavaScript

-• Use const by default and let only when reassignment is needed
+• Use const by default, let when you need to reassign

 Rust